-There are three main kinds of value: economic value, conceptual value, and experienced value
+There are three main types of value: economic, conceptual, and experienced.

 Economic value means money, which comes in the form of revenue and profit for a business, and in the shape of donations for a charity.
-But we need to be aware of this:
+However:

 Prosperity in human societies can’t be properly understood by looking just at monetary measures, such as income or wealth.
 Prosperity in a society is the accumulation of solutions to human problems.
 These solutions run from the prosaic (crunchier potato chips) to the profound (cures for deadly diseases).

 Source: Redefining capitalism, by Eric Beinhocker and Nick Hanauer, in McKinsey Quarterly, September 2014.

 No financial man will ever understand business because financial people think a company makes money.
 A company makes shoes, and no financial man understands that.
 They think money is real.
 Shoes are real.
 Money is an end result.Harvard Business School professor Michael Porter has revised his ideas about the nature of value:

 Source: Peter Drucker, quoted in Mission Statement Definition: Linking Customer Mission and Social Mission, by Gideon Rosenblatt, The Vital Edge.